Michael Gallup: College career

 Gallup enrolled at Butler Community College to improve his grades.
 As a freshman in 2014, Gallup led the team with 780 receiving yards and 11 touchdowns.
 Against Dodge City Community College, he had five receptions for 287 yards and three touchdowns.

 As a sophomore in 2015, Gallup played in only three games due to an ankle injury and had nine receptions for 74 yards and a touchdown.

 In 2016, Gallup transferred to Colorado State University.
-He started slow in his first season, but began to increase his production after his third game against the University of Northern Colorado, when he had four receptions for 82 yards and atouchdown.
+He started slow in his first season, but began to increase his production after his third game against the University of Northern Colorado, when he had four receptions for 82 yards and a touchdown.
 Gallup played in all 13 games (11 starts), recording 76 receptions for 1,272 yards (tied for first in the conference) and 14 touchdowns.

 As a senior in 2017, Gallup was a finalist for the Fred Biletnikoff Award.
 He started all 13 games, posting 100 receptions (school record) for 1,413 yards and seven touchdowns.

 Gallup finished his career with various accomplishments.
 He had three of the top eight single-game all-time receiving performances in school history, four of the top ten games in school history for receptions, ranked second in single-season receiving touchdowns (14), only player in school history to catch three or more touchdowns three times, record for single-season receptions (100), second-best single-season receiving yards (1,413), ranked fifth in career receptions (176).